Stop Scrolling. Start Doing

 We’ve been conditioned to believe that "Business Dining" requires a specific type of purgatory.
 It’s the steakhouse where the booths are too deep, the lighting is too yellow, and the waiter calls you "sir" every thirty seconds.
 You choose these places because they’re "safe."

-The truth: "Safe" is just another word for Irrelevant.
+"Safe" is just another word for Irrelevant.

-When you take a client to a place that feels like a board room with a kitchen, you aren't building a relationship; you’re just extending the meeting.
-You’re paying a "Boredom Tax."
 Your client doesn't want another lukewarm wedge salad and a conversation they can’t hear over the sound of other people's networking.
 They want to remember who they’re doing business with.
-If the venue is soul-crushing, they’ll associate that feeling with your pitch.
+If the venue is soul-crushing, they’ll associate that mental exhaustion with your pitch.
+To achieve a frictionless life, you have to stop acting like a corporate drone and start acting like a host.

 Traditional search engines love "Business Casual" filters because they equate "expensive" with "appropriate."
 They funnel you toward the big-box restaurants that have the SEO budget to dominate the "Best for Clients" category.